Make paginated requests to the REST Admin API

 REST endpoints support cursor-based pagination.
 This guide illustrates how to request paginated data from the REST Admin API and access each page of results.

 How it worksAnchor link to section titled "How it works"

-When you send a request to a REST endpoint that supports cursor-based pagination, the response body returns the first page of results, and a response header returns links to the next page and the previous page of results (if applicable).
+When you send a request to a REST endpoint that supports cursor-based pagination, the response body returns the first page of results.
+If applicable, then a response header returns links to the next page and the previous page of results.
 You can use the links in the response header to iterate through the pages of results.

-Link headersAnchor link to section titled "Link headers"
+Link header syntaxAnchor link to section titled "Link header syntax"

 Link headers use the following syntax:

 rel parameter that describes the relation of the linked page to the current page of results.
 The value can either be

 next.
 If your initial request doesn't return enough records to generate an additional page of results, then the response won't have a link header.